 Margin lending: a brief introduction

+Margin loans are an important and useful form of financing, allowing loans to be made against the security of a portfolio of investments.
 This article sets out a brief summary of a typical margin loan structure, the risks to borrowers and lenders involved in margin lending, steps that can be taken to minimise such risks and some applicable legal considerations for lenders offering margin loans as part of their services.

 What is margin lending?